 The Arboretum began and will continue to be added to for future generations.
 Hydroponics & Aeroponics take off in the greenhouse, sending plant growth to new heights!

 We asked Mrs. Perry to kindly take the time out of her busy schedule, following this year’s PA Builder’s Show, to enlighten us on the importance of this trade.

 What is the most significant new or different aspect to your program this year?

-What are some of the recent technology and/or trends in the profession with which students become familiar?
+What is some of the recent technology and/or trends in the profession with which students become familiar?

 What advice would you give students who have completed your program?

 Student Spotlight- Mason Kelley